• Lars Dinter Design - About

 For me, industrial design is a collaborative effort to create better products which are considering needs and constraints from multiple stakeholders.

 A good product is characterised foremost by its longevity and joy of use; ideally the user is building a relationship with the product, maintaining it and using it for decades, maybe even passing it on to someone else.
-Surrounding ourselves with well-crafted products in a timeless design is adding quality of life on a daily basis, saving time and minimizing the hassle of constantly replacing broken stuff.
+Surrounding ourselves with well-crafted products in a timeless design is adding quality of life on a daily basis, saving time and minimizing the hassle of constantly replacing stuff.
 It is more environmentally friendly than mass consumption and gives the opportunity to surround oneself with one’s own collage of objects over time.